Hotanya/IndexFundPriceScraper/README.md

-# IndexFundPriceScraper
+# ShareScraper

-Wrote a scraper using Python to get the current values for the following funds:
+Due to InvestNow having abysmal portfolio tracking, decided to write a scraper to get the current values for a couple of index funds.

+Currently retreives the following:

 * Australasian Property Index Fund
 * Vanguard International Shares Select Exclusions Index Fund
 * NZ Shares Index Fund

-Displays your current portfolio value based on fortnightly contributions made to the funds.
+Have hardcoded a whole bunch of stuff to suit my needs e.g. the fortnightly contribution

+Future Ideas/To-Do's

+* Turn into an api for ease of use
+* Add functionality to retrieve some historical data to make fancy graphs
+* Mobile App????